Prokos/wasm-test/README.md

 ## Todo

 1. Figure out why `printf` will only log `0` instead of the string given
-2. Make sure `compile-c.sh` re-runs on changing of files in `c/`.
+1. Make sure `compile-c.sh` re-runs on changing of files in `c/`
+1. Make sure `compile-c.sh` compiles any and all files in `c/`
-3. Actually do something useful with WASM instead of just adding integers together :D
+1. Actually do something useful with WASM instead of just adding integers together :D
-4. Add documentation for every part of the code
+1. Add documentation for every part of the code
-5. Fine-tune `config/wasm-memory.js` and investigate impact of configurations
+1. Fine-tune `config/wasm-memory.js` and investigate impact of configurations